CIRSS/cs598-data-curation/_sources/syllabus.md

 ## Late Policy

 Unless otherwise specified, all assignments are due at 11:59 PM US Central Time on the due date.
 We encourage everyone to finish the assignments before the deadline.

+[Update 9/13/2024] Beginning Fall 2024,  auto-graded assignments will receive an automatic 5% penalty for up to 10 days after the due date.
+After 10 days no points will be awarded.
+Note that this does not apply to quizzes.
+(See CW [#237](https://campuswire.com/c/G972515EC/feed/237).

 If you encounter special circumstances that prevent you from completing assignments on time, please reach out to course staff via Campuswire.
 Note that you may be required to submit an [Absence Letter](https://odos.illinois.edu/resources/students/absence-letters).